Aliases for ALOX5AP Gene

 External Ids for ALOX5AP Gene

 Previous GeneCards Identifiers for ALOX5AP Gene

 This gene encodes a protein which, with 5-lipoxygenase, is required for leukotriene synthesis.
 Leukotrienes are arachidonic acid metabolites which have been implicated in various types of inflammatory responses, including asthma, arthritis and psoriasis.
 This protein localizes to the plasma membrane.
 Inhibitors of its function impede translocation of 5-lipoxygenase from the cytoplasm to the cell membrane and inhibit 5-lipoxygenase activation.
 Alternatively spliced transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Feb 2011]

 GeneCards Summary for ALOX5AP Gene

-ALOX5AP (Arachidonate 5-Lipoxygenase-Activating Protein) is a Protein Coding gene.
-Diseases associated with ALOX5AP include asthma and osteoporosis.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is MGST2.
+ALOX5AP (Arachidonate 5-Lipoxygenase Activating Protein) is a Protein Coding gene.
+Diseases associated with ALOX5AP include Stroke, Ischemic and Myocardial Infarction.
+Among its related pathways are Folate Metabolism and Eicosanoid Synthesis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
+An important paralog of this gene is LTC4S.

 Required for leukotriene biosynthesis by ALOX5 (5-lipoxygenase).
 Anchors ALOX5 to the membrane.
 Binds arachidonic acid, and could play an essential role in the transfer of arachidonic acid to ALOX5.
 Binds to MK-886, a compound that blocks the biosynthesis of leukotrienes.